chitra-cp/road-obstacle-navigation-assistance/README.md

 - Dataset conversion from KITTI to YOLO format
 - Real-time object detection with voice alerts
 - Obstacle distance estimation for navigation decisions
-- Evaluation using precision, recall, and accuracy (no ground truth needed)
+- Evaluation using precision, recall, and accuracy
 - Full video and image processing using OpenCV

 ## ⚙️ Technologies Used